 The ecological and social crises we face now go far beyond the ordinary personal suffering that Buddhism has usually been concerned with.
 Traditional Buddhist teachings help us to wake up individually and experience our non-separation from the world.
-Today we must ask whether those teachings also apply to group delusions of a collective self: namely a civilization that acts as if separate and above the natural processes of the Earth.
-Isn’t our ecological predicament a larger and parallel version of the perennial individual predicament: the notion that I am a self “inside” separate from a world that is “outside”?
+Today we must ask whether those teachings also apply to group delusions of a collective self: namely a civilization that collectively acts as if separate and above the natural processes of the Earth.
+Isn’t our collective ecological predicament a larger and parallel version of the perennial individual predicament: the notion that I am a self “inside” separate from a world that is “outside”?
 Is our species really separate from the natural world, or an intrinsic part of it?

 The practical issue then becomes whether we can use our spiritual practices to investigate the root causes of our present situation.
 On one level we have human hearts and minds that have difficulty restraining the drive for immediate gratification and pleasure, regardless of the harmful consequences to ourselves and to others.
 On another level, we have a civilization that has institutionalized greed and exploitation, resulting in unrestrained growth of consumption and population, and the burning of fossil fuels that propels it all, with little effective consideration of the environmental costs.

 A powerful avenue for investigating our personal and collective separation is silent meditation retreats in wild nature.
 With deep, mindful observation we can see through the illusion of a self that is separate and realize that in order to live harmoniously we must give up both the illusion of being above or beyond more-than-human world (or less privileged members of our society) ad the illusion of control that technology and society have so deeply ingrained in us.